haiyuan-yu-lab/NetFlow3D/README.md

 	7. Mutation_frequency

 		The content format in this column depends on the content in "Type":
-		- If the content in "Type" is “LoF_IntraProtein_Enriched”, the format of this column is `{gene}:{number of LoF mutations in all samples}`
+		- If the content in "Type" is “LoF_IntraProtein_Enriched”, the format of this column is `{UniProt ID}:{number of LoF mutations in all samples}`
 		- Otherwise, the format of this column is `{residue1}:{number of mutated samples},{residue2}:{number of mutated samples},...`
 	8. LoF_enrichment (`[NA]` means not applicable)
 	9. Raw_pvalue